Mir Jumla's invasion of Assam: Mughal military governance

 Mir Jumla established military commands at the strategic locations swiftly.
 He established two faujdars: Guwahati (Muhammed Beg) and Kaliabor (Sayyid Nasiruddin Khan) and a number of thanadars: Jogighopa (Ataullah), Kajali (Hasan Beg Zanganah), Samdhara (Sayyid Mirza), Dergaon (Ali Reza Beg), Gajpur (Anwar Beg), Trimohani (Mir Nurallah), and Namdang (Muhammad Muqim).
 Lakhau became a naval and primary military base, under Ibn Hussain.
 A number of other military officers and zamindars from Bengal were attached to Lakhau to help control the Ahoms in Majuli.

 In addition to these garrisons Mir Jumla placed Garhgaon, with the Ahom palace and captured riches, under Mir Murtaza and he moved to Mathurapur after just three days at Garhgaon to plot the capture of more territory the Ahom king.
 Both Garhgaon and Mathurapur were protected by out outposts: Salpani (Miara Khan), Deopani (Ghazi Khan), bank of the Dihing northeast of Garhgaon (Jalal Khan Dariabadi), and Abhoypur (Adam Khan).

 Though these garrisons were created, their lines of communication were precarious, and susceptible to Ahom surprise attacks, and the Ahoms did attack these lines till the advent of the rains, which arrived earlier than usual in 1662.

 Mir Jumla used severe methods on captured Assamese to induce them to switch sides and join him.
 He offered his Dutch soldiers fifty rupees for every dead and a hundred rupees for each captured.
 Recalcitrant prisoners were whipped and then beheaded but those who either helped him or remained neutral were treated kindly.

 Mughal civil governance

 Though Mir Jumla was able to establish military command centers he failed to remove or capture the Ahom king, he failed to win over the local population, or establish a settled and stable government.
+The peasants of the Ahom kingdom too deserted their homes and moved to the hills as the Mughal forces advanced and the Naga peoples, who controlled the hills, accommodated them.
+During the rainy season, when the Mughals were confined to their camps and under attack from the Ahom forces, the peasants came down from the hills to harvest their ahu crop, and then returned to the hills.

 Mir Jumla tried to negotiate with high Ahom officers and lure them to his side.
 He sent feelers first to the Borgohain, and then to Manthir Bharali Baruah, promising to leave the kingdom in their hands, but he did not succeed.

 While initially militarily successful winning the Battle of Kalibor and occupying the Ahom capital, the invasion bogged down the Mughal army placing strain on supplies and limiting movement.
-Mir Jumla faced threats desertion from of portions of his army in Assam since the monsoon season interrupted supplies, but the army survived.
+Mir Jumla faced threats desertion from portions of his army in Assam since the monsoon season interrupted supplies, but the army survived.